The Best VPN for Chrome 2023: Free Browser Extensions

 PIA’s real forte is privacy, and the PIA MACE further enhances this capability.
 It blocks malicious content, ads and trackers, allowing you to surf a secure and private cyber ocean.
 Even better, you can utilize the “allowlist” — PIA’s version of split tunneling — to manage websites that don’t need to use a VPN connection like PayPal.

 Although PIA doesn’t offer a free version of its Chrome VPN extension, worry not if you’re on a tight budget.
-The extension provides a comprehensive suite of features at a very affordable price at $2.19 per month on the two-year plan and comes with a 30-day money-back guarantee for extra peace of mind.
+The extension provides a comprehensive suite of features at a very affordable price at $2.19 per month on the three-year plan and comes with a 30-day money-back guarantee for extra peace of mind.
 Read our Private Internet Access review to learn more.

 The PIA Chrome extension stands out thanks to its security and privacy features like the ability to block Adobe Flash.
 Plus, it gives you a whole lot of options to disable autofill functions and stop hyperlink auditing on Chrome.
 It isn’t as fast as ExpressVPN, but it still gets the job done if you want to access Netflix (though it can’t access BBC iPlayer, Hulu or Amazon Prime Video).